 We model the Ad-hoc network in much the same way as other researcher does except this paper introduces the new concept of time division.
 The idea of time division can simply be envisioned by considering a particular node of a network that has a potential to misbehave in the absence of the sufficient resources require to forward the packets of the neighboring nodes.
 This implies that if one can ensure that the network has enough resources that can be shared equally among the network nodes, then it can be assumed that the possibility of node misbehavior degrades significantly.
-Thus this reduction in the node misbehavior can be achieved through the time division technique that divides the time asymmetrically into the following two times: transmission-time required for node-packets and transmission-time required for neighbor-packets.
+Thus this reduction in the node misbehavior can be achieved through the time division technique that divides the time asymmetrically into the following two times: transmissiontime required for node-packets and transmission-time required for neighbor-packets.
 The asymmetric division enables a node to effectively adjust the time required to transmit its own packets and/or the neighbor's packets.
 The reason for using the asymmetric division of the available time is to allow a node to effectively utilize the time by dividing it with respect to its current status (i.e., the available recourses) and consequently utilizing the bandwidth in an efficient manner.
 The efficient utilization of the bandwidth satisfies the requirement of the fairness which is one of the key factors that forces a node to unfair with its neighbor.
 This indirectly points that we reduce the chances of misbehave since the node now has a total authority on the available resources.
 It should also be noted that we adopt an asymmetric approach to work with the time division method for this research which opposed to the conventional division of time (i.e., the symmetric or equal division employed by many different techniques).
-In other words, the proposed method optimizes the performance by effectively reducing the chances of node misbehave at the expense of comparatively complex logic.